-COVID-19 is ravaging the nation with close to 200,000 lives lost and countless more impacted with its long-term after-effects.
+COVID-19 is ravaging the nation, with close to 200,000 lives lost and countless more impacted by its long-term after-effects.

 Unemployment is devastating individuals economically, with close to 30 million Americans relying on unemployment benefits.

-Homelessness is impacting our most vulnerable with1.5 million students classified by the U.S. Department of Education as homeless because of unstable living situations.
+Homelessness impacts our most vulnerable, with 1.5 million students classified by the U.S. Department of Education as homeless because of unstable living situations.

 Now more than ever, we should be banning together under the banner of brotherhood, elevating the things that bind us together, cherishing our values, helping others, and holding each one close.

 Sadly, in these turbulent times, our current leadership chooses to ramp up the message of hate, devaluing the lives of people of color, setting a tone of callousness and division.
 A tone that will never allow us to band together to nurture this nation back to health.